 The Company's exploration operations are subject to government legislation, policies and controls relating to prospecting, development, production, environmental protection, mining taxes and labor standards.
 In order for the Company to carry out its mining activities, its exploration permits must be kept current.
-There is no guarantee that the Company's exploration permits will be granted.
-In addition, such exploration could be changed and there can be no assurances that any application to renew any existing permits will be approved.
+There is no guarantee that the Company's exploitation will be extended or that new exploitation will be granted.
+In addition, such exploitation could be changed and there can be no assurances that any application to renew any existing will be approved.
 The Company may be required to contribute to the cost of providing the required infrastructure to facilitate the development of its properties.
 The Company will also have to obtain and comply with permits and that may contain specific conditions concerning operating procedures, water use, waste disposal, spills, environmental studies, abandonment and restoration plans and financial assurances.
 There can be no assurance that the Company will be able to comply with any such conditions.